SprocketLab/SprocketLab.github.io/_posts/2023-06-15-Lifting-WS.md

 We use a classical method called [Pseudo-Euclidean Embeddings (PSE)](https://en.wikipedia.org/wiki/Pseudo-Euclidean_space).
 It is itself a generalization of another classical method called [Multi-Dimensional Scaling(MDS)](https://en.wikipedia.org/wiki/Multidimensional_scaling).
 The main benefit of PSE over MDS is that it can isometrically embed metric spaces that cannot be isometrically embeddable in Euclidean space.

-To understand the utility of PSE better, consider the following examples of two graphs below ( see figure \ref{fig:pse-examples}) and learning their node embeddings using MDS, PSE and 1-hot encoding.
+To understand the utility of PSE better, consider the following examples of two graphs in the below figure and learning their node embeddings using MDS, PSE and 1-hot encoding.
 Clearly, 1-hot encoding is not a scalable solution as the embedding dimension will be the same as the number of nodes, which will quickly be prohibitively large.
 On the other hand, MDS gives low dimensional embeddings but cannot give isometric embeddings for general metric spaces.
 In the below example, the best the MDS can give is 2-D embeddings which have high distortion ( not isometric).
    In contrast, PSE gives 3-D embeddings with nearly 0 distortion (isometric).
 For the tree example we can also see that the dimension of PSE doesn't increase with more nodes.